rajshah6/btnx-interview/README.md

   - App URL: [http://localhost:5043](http://localhost:5043)

-Notes:

-- The client calls the API at `http://localhost:5283`, so start the API first.
+Note: The client calls the API at `http://localhost:5283`, so start the API first.